chadananda/diacritical/README.md

   "Fath-Ali and Baqi.
 Notice that the dictionary uses _sh to indicate an "+ "underscore.
-Also, notice that the dictionary is case sensitive but the "+ "replacement system is still smart enough to deal with all-caps like AHMAD. "+ "Also, the dictionary ideally should have multiple versions of each word in "+ "order to help weed out misspellings.
-(Notice one of the spellings of Ahmad is "+ "wrong in the dictionary but the word is still corrected correctly.";
+Also, notice that the dictionary is case sensitive but the "+ "replacement system is still smart enough to deal with all-caps like AHMAD. "+ "Moreover, the dictionary ideally should have multiple versions of each word in "+ "order to help weed out misspellings.
+(Notice one of the spellings of Ahmad is "+ "wrong in the dictionary but the word is still corrected correctly.)";

 var fixed_text = diacritical.replaceText(bad_text, dictionary);
 ```